okteto/docs/README.md

 - Remove the files for the oldest version from the folders `versioned_docs` and p versioned_sidebars`.
 - Remove the oldest version from the file `versions.json`.
 - Modify the `presets.docs.versions` section of  [`docusaurus.config.js`](docusaurus.config.js) to remove the entry in the `versions` subsection for the oldest version to only keep 6 versions.
+- Move the release notes from the oldest version from the bottom of the [Release Notes page](release-notes.mdx) to the top of the [Archived Release Notes page](archived-release-notes.mdx).
+- Run `yarn build` to catch any broken anchors resulting from the previous step.
 - Add a redirect in the file `netlify.toml` from the oldest version to the default version:

 ```